 Information Literacy Competency: Satisfied by meeting the Writing Competency Requirement.

-Career Statement: Agriculture and Natural Resources majors must submit a statement describing how courses relate to their desired career.
+Career Statement: Agriculture, Health and Natural Resources majors must submit a statement describing how courses relate to their desired career.
 This statement and courses for the major must be approved by advisor and College of Agriculture, Health and Natural Resources Associate Dean as early as possible in order to confirm the courses approved for the final Plan of Study.

 A minor in Agricultural Biotechnology is described in the “Minors” section.